 You will be entitled to the many benefits of working for the Victorian Government and with a fantastic organisation that is Victoria Police.

-Employees working within Victoria Police are bound by the Victorian Public Service Workplace Determination 2016.
+Employees working within Victoria Police are bound by the Victorian Public Service Enterprise Agreement 2020.
 All Salary levels and increment levels are listed from page 107 of the Victorian Public Service Enterprise Agreement.

-Salary progressions are based on a yearly Performance Development Assessment as per the Victorian Public Service Enterprise Agreement 2016.
-This online database forms the basis for all Victoria Police VPS employees’ progression criteria and subsequent raise in increment
+Salary progressions are based on a yearly Performance Development Assessment as per the Victorian Public Service Enterprise Agreement 2020.
+This online database forms the basis for all Victoria Police VPS employees’ progression criteria and subsequent raise in increment.

 We appreciate that everyone has different needs and responsibilities, so at Victoria Police we offer a wide range of flexible working arrangements including part-time employment, carers' leave, family leave, compassionate leave, flexible working hours, leave without pay, paternity and maternity leave.

-Conditions of employment for support staff are governed by the Victorian Public Service Workplace Determination 2012.
+Conditions of employment for support staff are governed by the Victorian Public Service Enterprise Agreement 2020.

 Conditions of employment based on a standard working week of 38 hours, include four weeks recreational leave, 17.5% leave loading, standard sick leave and long service leave entitlements.